 I try to keep my involvement with Facebook to musical connections, friends and a bit of promotion and sharing of things I like.
 One day, I came across the official Brand X page on Facebook.
-I clicked “like” and very quickly I got a “Wow, is that you Stephen?” message back from Scott Weinberger, the percussionist who was involved in getting the band back together in 2016.
-He also said “Can we talk?”
+I clicked “like” and very quickly I got a “Wow, is that you Stephen?” message back from a manager.
+He said “Can we talk?”
 I said “Sure, yeah.”
 We got some nice discussion going about how I was involved originally with them on the Moroccan Roll album.
 I said “If you ever do any live recordings, I’d love to have a go at mixing them for you.”
 The response back was “That would be wonderful.”
 Now, at that time, they had just started doing gigs, playing music from the period I was involved with, including Unorthodox Behaviour and Moroccan Roll material.

 There were some challenges with putting together the Blu-ray.
 It was filmed with four static cameras, with no direction.
 There were a few difficult moments to contend with, such as when the person playing a solo isn’t even on camera.
 So, I had to be inventive working with some of those restrictions.
 It made it more of a creative project, actually.
 I’m very happy with how it turned out.
 I’m pleased there’s still an audience that’s getting something out of these projects.
 I started with Brand X at the beginning of my career, mixing Moroccan Roll from start to finish.
 To be working with them again 45 years later was pretty amazing.

 One of your key, ongoing projects is creating new stereo and surround remixes for the Be-Bop Deluxe catalog.
 Provide some insight into how you got involved and your philosophy as you approach the music.